aws-samples/bedrock-claude-chatbot/README.md

 - **Caching**: Uploaded documents and extracted text are cached in an S3 bucket for improved performance.
 This serves as the object storage unit for the application as documents are retrieved and loaded into the model to keep conversation context.
 - **Chat History**: The app stores stores and retrieves chat history (including document metadata) to/from a DynamoDB table, allowing users to continue conversations across sessions.
 - **Session Store**:  The application utilizes DynamoDB to store and manage user and session information, enabling isolated conversations and state tracking for each user interaction.
-- **Model Selection**: Users can select different Anthropic models (Claude-3.5-Sonnet.
-Claude-3-Sonnet, Claude-3-Haiku, Claude-Instant-V1, Claude-V2, Claude-V2:1) for their queries.
+- **Model Selection**: Users can select from a broad list of LLMs on Amazon Bedrock including latest models from Anthropic Claude, Amazon Nova, Meta Llama, Deepseek etc for their queries and can include additional models on Bedrock by modifying teh `model-id.json` file.
 It incorporates the Bedrock Converse API providing a standardized model interface.
 - **Cost Tracking**: The application calculates and displays the cost associated with each chat session based on the input and output token counts and the pricing model defined in the `pricing.json` file.
 - **Logging**: The items logged in the DynamoDB table include the user ID, session ID, messages, timestamps,uploaded documents s3 path, input and output token counts.
 This helps to isolate user engagement statistics and track the various items being logged, as well as attribute the cost per user.
-- **Tool Usage**: **`Advanced Data Analytics tool`** for processing and analyzing structured data (CSV, XLX and XLSX format).
+- **Tool Usage**: **`Advanced Data Analytics tool`** for processing and analyzing structured data (CSV, XLX and XLSX format) in an isolated and serverless enviroment.
 - **Extensible Tool Integration**: This app can be modified to leverage the extensive Domain Specific Language (DSL) knowledge inherent in Large Language Models (LLMs) to implement a wide range of specialized tools.
 This capability is enhanced by the versatile execution environments provided by Docker containers and AWS Lambda, allowing for dynamic and adaptable implementation of various DSL-based functionalities.
 This approach enables the system to handle diverse domain-specific tasks efficiently, without the need for hardcoded, specialized modules for each domain.

 There are two files of interest.